braboj/state-machines/README.md

 ## Environment

-The project used the following tools and libraries:
+The following tools were used to develop the project:

 - GCC compiler
 - Windows 7 or later